createdbyx/Codefarts.BuildHelper/Plugins/ExcellModelBuilder/README.md

 ### Requirements

 * Source and destination paths cannot contain invalid path characters or an error will occur.
-* If singlefile argument is true then the destination argument must point to a filename that ends with "~~~~.cs".
+* If singlefile argument is true then the destination argument must point to a filename that ends with ".cs".
 ~~~~